revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ---

 12.Is there any way to read file without opening?
-Which funtion used to open a file?
+Which function is used to open a file?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer</b></summary>

-> - No,we can't able to read file without opening.
+> - No,we can't read file without opening.
 > - If you want to read a file, open the file first then, use `open()` function to open a file.

 </details>